Choose another writer in this calendar:

 Across the River and Into the Trees was poorly received, but the allegorical 27,000 word story The Old Man and the Sea, published first in Life magazine in 1952, restored again Hemingway's fame.
 The proragonist is an old Cuban fisherman named Santiago, who finally catches a giant marlin after weeks of disappointments.
 As he returns to the harbor, the sharks eat the fish, lashed to his boat.
 The model for Santiago was a Cuban fisherman, Gregorio Fuentes, who died in January 2002, at the age of 104.
 Fuentes had served as the captain of Hemingway's boat Pilar in the late 1930s and was occasionally his tapster.
 Hemingway also made a fishing trip to Peru in part to shoot footage for a film version of the Old Man and the Sea.

 In 1959 Hemingway visited Spain, where her met the famous bullfighter Luis Miguel Dominquín at a hospital.
 Abull had caught Dominquín in the groin.
 "Why the hell do the good and brave have to die before everyone else?" he said.
 However, Dominquín did not die.
-Hemingway planned to wrote another book of bullfighting but published instead A Moveable Feast, a memoir of the 1920s in Paris.
+Hemingway planned to write another book of bullfighting but published instead A Moveable Feast, a memoir of the 1920s in Paris.

-Much of his time Hemingway spent in Cuba until Fidel Castro's 1959 revolution.
-He supported Castro but when the living became too difficult, he moved to the United States.
+When the living became too difficult, he moved to the United States.
 While visiting Africa in 1954, Hemingway was in two flying accidents and was taken to a hospital.
 In the same year he started to write True at First Light, which was his last full-length book.
 Part of it appeared in Sports Illustrated in 1972 under the title African Journal.